fohrloop/wakepy/README.md

 # ⏰😴 wakepy

 Simple cross-platform wakelock written in Python.
-Keeps your computer from going to sleep.
+Prevent your computer from going to sleep in the middle of a long running task.

 #### Table of Contents